loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-in-vcluster/README.md

 2. vCluster Platform creates or updates the Argo CD cluster secret for that vCluster.
 3. The `ApplicationSet` cluster generator filters those secrets by label (`addons.vcluster.demo/argocd`).
 4. The generated Argo CD `Application` reads chart values from Git using the deployment environment label.
-5. Matching vClusters automatically receive an Argo CD installation with environment-specific settings.
+5. Matching vCluster instances automatically receive an Argo CD installation with environment-specific settings.

 This makes Argo CD installation an opt-in add-on controlled by template parameters, while keeping Argo CD values centralized in Git and reusable across environments.